Women and power on the Isle of Wight

 Over at Bembridge Windmill this year you’ll find a display on a very brave Victorian lady.
 Milling was a dangerous task and involved a lot of heavy lifting, meaning that it was usually a male dominated profession.
 However, after her husband died, Frances Tull decided to take over running Bembridge Windmill and ran it with her journeyman and nephew.
 She risked explosions and fires as flour dust is flammable and work was carried out by lamp light.
 Many mills, particularly those made of wood, did burn down.
 But it wasn’t just at Bembridge that there were lady millers.
 Our display at the windmill tells the story of these women and of our very own female miller too (open daily 10 March – 28 October, 10.30am-5pm).

 Visit Mottistone Gardens today and you’ll find a tranquil haven filled with colourful flowers, an avenue of fruit trees and hidden pathways.
 But until the twentieth century, the gardens had been used as a farmyard and part buried by a landslide.
 In the 1960s, Lady Vivian Nicholson set about creating the current gardens, taking inspiration from her upbringing in Sicily.
-This June you can join tours with our gardeners to find out what she did and how we look after the gardens today without ever watering them (open Sunday to Thursday 11 March -25 October, 10.30am-5pm)
+This June you can join tours with our gardeners to find out what she did and how we look after the gardens today without ever watering them (tours are each Monday in June (11, 18 & 25) at 2.30pm).

 Newtown Old Town Hall